shinugk/DotNetRepo/README.md

     "VERBOSE_LOGGING": true
   }
   ```
-  `dotnet build -c Release --output ./dist` which creates dll files for all projects and to run our specific app we need to run `dotnet InterviewTracker.dll`
 3) Then update the Dockerfile, which we have to give while configuring in Render app https://dashboard.render.com/web/srv-d5ae4l9r0fns7389savg and for every commit it will autodeploy and you can see the logs
   	.net app live link : https://dotnetrepo.onrender.com/swagger/index.html
   4)